graphql-go/compatibility-standard-definitions/README.md

 ### Implementation Details
 Comparing types
 1- `puller`: Git clones the **GraphQL specfication repository** and a choosen GraphQL implementation.

-2- `extractor`: Pulls the type system definitions from the GraphQL specification and pulls also from the GraphQL implementation via introspection.
+2- `extractor`: Pulls the type system definitions from the GraphQL specification and also from a GraphQL implementation via introspection.